Let us take a look at the topics included in this blog:

 Components of Kerberos

-It mainly provides two services, and they are:
+Kerberos mainly provides two services.
+They are:

 - Authentication service

-- Ticket granting service
+- Ticket-granting service

-4. Key distribution center (KDC): There are three parts to the Kerberos authentication service:
+There are three parts to the Kerberos authentication service:

-- Ticket granting service (TGS)
+- Ticket Granting Server (TGS)

-- Authentication server (AS)
+- Authentication Server (AS)

-These parts reside in a single unit known as the key distribution center.
+These parts reside in a single unit known as the Key Distribution Center.

 This server provides a service to assign tickets to the user as a unique key for authentication.

-- TGS secret key: It is the secret key that helps in deciding TGS.
+- TGS Secret Key: It is the secret key that helps in deciding TGS.